HTTPArchive/almanac.httparchive.org/src/README.md

 All Finished 📜 🎉!
 ```

+This states that:
-This states the on line 25, in position 26 you are using lowercase for keywords (e.g. `as` instead of `AS`).
+- On line 25, in position 26 you are using lowercase for keywords (e.g. `as` instead of `AS`) so failed rule L010.
-Similar on line 26, position 37
+- Similarly on line 26, position 37.
-And on line 34, position 63 you have an unnecessary comma (e.g. `SELECT a,b, FROM table`).
+- And finally on line 34, position 63 you have an unnecessary comma (e.g. `SELECT a,b, FROM table`) and so failed rule L038.
 Remove the extra comma.

+The list of rules can be found in [the SQL FLuff documentation](https://docs.sqlfluff.com/en/stable/rules.html) though we have turned a few of them off and configured others for our style (see the [our .sqlfluff file if curious](https://github.com/HTTPArchive/almanac.httparchive.org/blob/main/sql/.sqlfluff)).

+If you see any "unparseable" or PRS errors, then this is either an error in your code, or perhaps you've discovered a bug.
+Reach out to [Barry - @tunetheweb](https://github.com/tunetheweb) for help if stuck.

-To attempt to autofix the errors you can use the `fix` command:
+To attempt to autofix the errors you can use the `fix` command, instead of `lint`:

 ```
 sqlfluff fix ../sql/2020/resource-hints